 Basilio went away.
 The unknown turned his face to the East and whispered as if in a prayer: 'Nothing will remain of me...I die without seeing the sun rise on my country.
 You who are to see the dawn, welcome it, and do not forget those who fell during the night!'

 He raised his eyes to the sky, his lips moved as if to say a prayer, then he lowered his head and fell slowly to the ground...

 Maria Clara and Leonor Rivera: A Foreshadowing

 Many historians had attributed the character of Maria Clara to Rizal's sweetheart, Leonor Rivera.
-There are several parallelisms that can be made between the relationship of Ibarra and Maria Clara's to Rizal's own experiences with Rivera's.
-Rizal and Leonor had a long distance relationship and corresponded earnestly all throughout.
+There are several parallelisms that can be made between Ibarra and Maria Clara's relationship to Rizal's own experiences with Rivera.
+Rizal and Leonor had a long-distance relationship and corresponded earnestly all throughout.